Farro and Haute share the same underlying structure and functionality. This guide applies to both templates.

 Add a color filter to all thumbnail images with the Overlay tweaks.
 Select Overlay: Fade and choose an Overlay Direction to create an ombre effect on each image.

 If a post doesn’t have a thumbnail image, the thumbnail text displays over a background color.
-Set this color with the Post Background Color tweak in the Style Editor.
+Set this color with the Post Background Color tweak in Site Styles.

 The post title, excerpt text, and up to four metadata elements display over the thumbnail tile.

 Set the title and excerpt in the blog post editor.
-Use the Blog: Meta section of the Style Editor to determine which metadata display (category, author, date, location, tags, comments, or none).
+Use the Blog: Meta section of Site Styles to determine which metadata display (category, author, date, location, tags, comments, or none).
 Clicking on a category, name, or tag takes you to a filtered results page for that element.

 Alignment determines the position of the text.
 Choose from nine position options (top, middle, or bottom, and left, center, or right).
 Metadata elements always display above and below the post title and excerpt.

 You can style the post title, excerpt text, and top and bottom metadata elements independently.
-Use the Blog: Typography & Colors section of the Style Editor to set the fonts, and adjust the colors with the (Overlay) tweaks.
+Use the Blog: Typography & Colors section of Site Styles to set the fonts, and adjust the colors with the (Overlay) tweaks.

 Note: Changing the color and position of post titles and metadata also affects how they display on blog posts.